Missing dog found after Hammond car theft; Baton Rouge, Livingston pursuit

 LIVINGSTON - A dog was in a car stolen in Hammond that was later involved in a pursuit on Interstate 12 Saturday, officials said Sunday.

-Chico, a year-old black Dutch Shepherd, was not in the car after police chased it and arrested a juvenile they say was driving the car.
+Chico, a year-old black Dutch Shepherd, was not in the car after police chased it and arrested a 14-year-old boy they say was driving the car.
 The dog has been found and returned to his owner.

 The car was stolen about 7:45 p.m.
 Saturday outside Planet Fitness on West Thomas Street in Hammond, according to Hammond Police.